 These financial statements have been prepared in accordance with both the Statement of Recommended Practice (SORP): Accounting in Further and Higher Education Institutions (2015), applicable accounting standards (FRS 102), and Companies Act where appropriate.
 The University is a public benefit entity and therefore has applied the relevant public benefit requirement of the applicable accounting standards.
-They conform to guidance published by the Higher Education Funding Council for England.
+They conform to guidance published by the Higher Education Funding Council for England and the Office for students.